 Welcome to the ministries of “Sherpa: Guidance for the Spiritual Climb.”
-Named after the ethnicity of the invaluable guides in the Himalayas (particularly on Mount Everest) Sherpas, as elite mountaineers, are renowned for their experience and expertise in the peaks and passes of the region and their hardiness at extreme high altitudes.
+Named after the ethnicity of the invaluable guides in the Himalayas (particularly on Mount Everest), Sherpas, as elite mountaineers, are renown for their experience and expertise in the peaks and passes of the region and their hardiness at extreme high altitudes.
+They have been to the summit, they know the way; and they graciously guide and humbly help others there, even carrying their burdens.
+In our ministry, the mountain represents God and our biblical quest is the upward call of God in Christ Jesus (Philippians 3:14).

 About the Founders

 Deborah Menken Gill has served her Lord Jesus Christ as a senior pastor, missionary, professor, and denominational leader of discipleship.
-She holds a Ph.D. in Biblical Studies, Old and New Testaments, from Fuller Theological Seminary and currently serves as professor of Biblical Studies and Exposition, chair of the Bible and Theology Department, and chair of Master Programs at the Assemblies of God Theological Seminary, Evangel University, Springfield, MO.
+She holds a Ph.D. in Biblical Studies, Old and New Testaments, from Fuller Theological Seminary and was named professor emeritus by Evangel University, Springfield, MO (having retired in 2020 as professor of Biblical Studies and Exposition, chair of the Bible and Theology Department, and chair of Master Programs at the Assemblies of God Theological Seminary).

 Over the years, the Gills have sensed the Lord calling them closer to Himself.
 In 2006 they attended a Soul Care Retreat with Leadership Transformations, Inc. (LTi) in the Boston area.
 In 2010 Debbie began to engage the services a spiritual director; and by 2014 she had completed the Selah: Certificate in Spiritual Direction Training Program of LTi.
 During the same time, Jan, took a distance education course from The Contemplative Outreach and began an intensive reading program in Christian spirituality, especially in the Orthodox tradition.